chromebreakerdev/USB-Batch-Pusher/README.md

 4. (Optional) If the source is a file, you can enter a new name to rename it on the USBs.
 5. The Preview line updates live to show an example destination (always uses E:\ as a sample).
 6. Click 'Scan USB Drives', then select drives (or 'Select All').
-7. (Optional) tick 'Overwrite existing' to replace existing files.
+7. (Optional) Tick 'Overwrite existing' to replace existing files.
 8. Click 'Start Copy'.
 9. Watch the log to confirm each drive.

 ------------------------------------------------------------
 Manual Build (Advanced)
 -----------------------